 We love that this one includes activities for planning.
 Whether that’s a baby shower, nursery, or your baby registry.
 You can also keep track of your appointments and get helpful tips for managing common pregnancy symptoms.

 - Helpful prompts to aid in gathering thoughts while journaling

 - The length of the journal and detailedness may feel overwhelming for some

 Best Printable Pregnancy Journal PDF: The Ultimate Pregnancy Journal

-If you’re more of a DIYer, you might not want a premade book that everyone else will also have access to.
+If you’re more of a DIYer and prefer to print books, you might not want a premade book that everyone else will also have access to.
 This etsy pregnancy journal is the perfect printable PDF, or you can fill in the pages online so you never lose it!

 The Ultimate Pregnancy Journal, Printable Pregnancy Planner is the most budget friendly option on the list and doubles as a printable pregnancy planner.

 It features 69 downloadable PDF pages including a cover page.
 Plus there's plenty of room for customization since you can stick to the pregnancy journal pages provided, or add additional ones.
 Likewise, you can easy turn this into a pregnancy journal scrapbook that matches your aesthetic.
 Plus it's one that actually gives pages for weekly pregnancy journaling so you’ll be able to log every week of pregnancy from four through 40 weeks.

 - Fully customizable